Ugly Christmas Sweater Gnomes with Fairfield World

-Creating Ugly Christmas Sweater Gnomes was the perfect solution to my recent trip to Goodwill in search of sweaters to upcycle.
+Creating Ugly Christmas Sweater Gnomes with Fairfield World was the perfect solution to my recent trip to Goodwill in search of sweaters to upcycle.
 I know that you have seen all of the cute and woodsy Gnomes out there, but I like to stand out and not blend in.
-Since I live in Florida the pickings were mighty slim, but I was able to find a red cable knit and a “pretty” Christmas sweater AND I even received a senior citizen discount for being over 50 years old.
+Since I live in Florida the pickings were mighty slim, but I was able to find a red cable knit and a pretty ugly Christmas sweater AND I even received a senior citizen discount for being over 50 years old.
 Don't be jealous!
-Fairfield World makes the BEST products for stuffing all the Gnomes including Poly-Fil and Poly Pellets.

 This post, Ugly Christmas Sweater Gnomes may contain affiliate links.
 Using links to these sites means I may earn a percentage of the purchase at no extra cost to you.